 Manuscripts submitted are processed as follows: The staff initially reviews the manuscript.
-If the manuscript does not fall within the scope of the Symposium or is not formatted according to CMS, 16th ed., it will be returned to the author.
+If the manuscript does not fall within the scope of the Symposium or is not formatted according to CMS, 16th ed., or APA, it will be returned to the author.

 If a manuscript is in accord with the guidelines, an email acknowledgement is sent to the author.
 All references to the author’s name and affiliation are to be removed, and the manuscript is required to be submitted for blind review by academics with knowledge of the academic field within which the manuscript is categorised.
 With the advice of the reviewers, the Symposium Editor will make one of four decisions: accept, accept contingent upon revision, revise and resubmit, or reject.